marz1877/LRCv2/README.md

 Mark sections like `[c:Verse 1]`

-## 2. Singers - Song with multiple singers
+## 2. Singers - Song with many singers

 ### Also See these previous standard achive similar objective but there not adapted -